arhat-dev/rs/README.md

 See [known_limitation_test.go](./known_limitation_test.go) for sample code and workaround.

-- Built-in map data structure with rendering suffix applied to map key are treated as is, rendering suffix won't be recognized.
+- Golang built-in map with rendering suffix applied to map key are treated as is, rendering suffix won't be recognized.
-  - which means for `map[string]interface{}`, `foo@foo: bar` is just a map item with key `foo@foo`, value `bar`, no data to be resolved
+  - For `map[string]interface{}`, `foo@foo: bar` is just a map item with key `foo@foo`, value `bar`, no data to be resolved.
+  - The reason for this limitation is obvious since built-in map types doesn't have `BaseField` embedded, but it will be counterintuitive when you have a map field in a struct having `BaseField` embedded.

 ## How it works?

 IoC (Inversion of Control) is famous for its application in DI (Dependency Injection), but what it literally says is to control the outside world at somewhere inside the world, that's the start point.

-Custom yaml unmarshaling requires custom implementation of `yaml.Unmarshaler`, so usually you just get your structs unmarshaling by go-yaml directly.
+Custom yaml unmarshaling requires custom implementation of `yaml.Unmarshaler`, so usually you just get your structs unmarshaled by `yaml.Unmarshal` directly.

-`BaseField` lives in your struct as a embedded field, all its methods are exposed to the outside world by default, and of course `BaseField` implements `yaml.Unmarshaler`.
+We implemented something called `BaseField`, it lives in your struct as a embedded field, all its methods are exposed to the outside world by default, and guess what, it implements `yaml.Unmarshaler`, so your struct implements `yaml.Unmarshaler` as well.

-Can you control how sibling fields of a struct? not possible unless with the help of outside world, that's why we need `Init()` function, calling `Init()` with your struct actually activates the `BaseField` in it, `Init()` function tells the inner `BaseField` what fields the parent struct have, and how to unmarshal yaml data to them, with the help of reflection.
+But can you control sibling fields of a struct?
+Not possible in golang unless with the help of outside world, that's why we need `Init()` function, calling `Init()` with your struct actually activates the `BaseField` in it, `Init()` function tells the inner `BaseField` what fields the parent struct have (its sibling fields), with the help of reflection.

-You only have to call `Init()` once for the top level struct, `BaseField` in it knows what to do with sibling fields, it will search for all structs with `BaseField` embedded when unmarshaling, call `Init()` for them, until the yaml doc is unmarshaled in this recursive fashion.
+You only have to call `Init()` once for the top level struct, then `BaseField` in it knows what to do with sibling fields, it will search for all structs with `BaseField` embedded when unmarshaling, call `Init()` for them, until the yaml doc is unmarshaled in this recursive fashion.

+During the unmarshaling process, `BaseField.UnmarshalYAML` get called by `yaml.Unmarhsal`, it checks the input yaml field names, if a yaml field name has a suffix starting with `@`, then that yaml field will be treated as using rendering suffix, `BaseField` parses the yaml field name to know the real field name is (e.g. `foo@bar`'s real field name is `foo`) and sets the rendering pipeline with the suffix, it also saves the yaml field value on its own but not setting the actual strcut field, when you call `my_struct_with_BaseField.ResolveFields()`, it feeds the rendering pipeline with saved field value to generate actual field value and set that as struct field value.

-Basically `BaseField` handles everything related to yaml unmarshaling to support rendering suffix after initial activation, so all you need to do is to embed a `BaseField` as the very first field in your struct.
+`BaseField` handles everything related to yaml unmarshaling to support rendering suffix after initial activation, so all you need to do is to embed a `BaseField` as the very first field in your struct and activate the top level struct with a `Init()` function call.

+## FAQ

+Have a look at [FAQ.md](./FAQ.md) or start/join a [discussion on github](https://github.com/arhat-dev/rs/discussions).

 ## LICENSE